Blas Valera: Life

 Valera joined the Jesuit Order in Lima in 1568 and was described as "humble" with a "stable personality and much practical wisdom."
 He spent about five years as a novice, and was among the first group of mestizos to be accepted by the Jesuits to study for the priesthood.
 The Jesuits, new in Peru, were encouraging the use of indigenous languages and cultures as means of spreading Christianity.
 In 1573, Valera was ordained as a priest and in 1576 he was a Latin teacher and preacher to the Andean (Indian) indigenous population in Cuzco.
 He became involved with a group of Inca noblemen in the Name of Jesus confraternity.
 The nobles in the Name of Jesus confraternity formed an alliance with the Jesuits to preserve their royal privileges and to promote the centrality of Cuzco and the Incas to the Catholic faith.
 In 1577, the Jesuits wished to transfer Valera and another priest, Father Barzana, to Potosí, but the Incas in Cuzco protested and his transfer was delayed until 1578 or 1579.
 In Potosí, he apparently founded a Name of Jesus confraternity.

 In 1582 and 1583, Valera worked in Lima.
 With other priests, he translated the Roman Catholic catechism into Quechua and Aymara.
 However, he ran afoul of European-born Jesuits when he claimed that the Inca religion was compatible with Christianity and that Quechua terms could be used to describe Christian doctrine.
-The unorthodox views of Valera and other mestizo priests led in 1582 to the Jesuit's ban of mestizos from the priesthood.
+The unorthodox views of Valera and other mestizo priests led in 1582 to the Jesuits' ban of mestizos from the priesthood.
 Shortly after the ban, Valera was imprisoned by the Jesuits.
 The Jesuits sentenced him to four years imprisonment and six years of house arrest.
 He was permanently stripped of his priestly duties and prohibited from teaching languages.
 In prison, Valera was forced to pray, perform menial tasks, and undergo weekly "mortifications," which probably included flagellations.
 Valera was given the opportunity to join another religious society but he declined, saying that he was innocent.